-Ships' staff should not allow loading operations to commence until they have received a copy of the proposed stowage plan.
-A relatively quick inspection should show whether heavy containers have been planned over light ones and whether the stack and tier weights are within the permissible limits.
+The ship's personnel should not allow loading operations to commence until they have received a copy of the proposed stowage plan.
+A relatively quick inspection of this plan should show whether heavy containers are proposed for stacking over light ones and whether the stack and tier weights are within the permissible limits.

-Vigilance is the key and ships' staff should be aware that mistakes are often accompanied by departures from the plan.
+Vigilance is key and the ship's personnel should be aware that mistakes are often accompanied by departures from the plan.
 Duty officers must not hesitate to report to the chief officer on any occasion when stevedores advise there is a change to the original plan and the chief officer should look carefully at what is proposed.

-Ships' staff should always check the pre-loading plan for heavy container stacks.
+The ship's personnel should always check the pre-loading plan for heavy container stacks.
 These should be identified and, if possible, the container numbers in these stacks checked during loading.
 If a different container appears in the upper tier, it may be a heavy unit stowed by mistake and of sufficient weight to overload the stack and the lashing system.